rajatisdead/ridDisastertweets/README.md

 ### Prerequisites

->Python 3.5 or higher
+Python 3.5 or higher </br>
->Tensorflow 2.0 or higher
+Tensorflow 2.0 or higher

 ### Data
 > Dataset can be obtained from https://www.kaggle.com/c/nlp-getting-started/data